 The Master Fast System

 Basically, the Master Fast is an extended fast that combines intermittent dry fasting (having a 6-8 hour window that you can drink juice in) with weekly and monthly extended dry fasts (24-48 hours of no food or water), drinking 1-3L of concord grape juice mixed with lemon juice daily within that window, taking a few tablespoons a day of a psyllium husk mixture with bentonite clay and activated charcoal (which they call psyllium pudding) to draw toxins from the intestine and keep the bowels moving, and some herbal tinctures taken with a kidney tea to filter the kidneys and support organs and glands through the detox.
 Enemas and colonics are also part of the system and are HIGHLY recommended to assist removal of toxins on the cleanse.
-All of this information can be found on the Master Fast website.

 They recommend doing the fast for 108 days, which is very extreme and not appropriate for most people.
 I told myself I would aim for 40 days, which Gino says is the minimum required to get a good cleansing of the GI tract — the ultimate goal of the cleanse and the best way to reset the body.
 We have been clogging our system for years with foods and toxins that do not belong there, so we need a good clean to reset.
 Gino also believes we are meant to be mainly fruitarian, which he dives into a bit on the podcast (linked below).

 In the Master Fast Facebook group, there are many incredible stories of transformation and healing on the physical, emotional, and mental levels.
 For example, there is a testimonial of a guy who healed his paralysis through extended fasting and is seen swimming in the ocean on a YouTube video.